surajneupane55/React-on-Rails-API-guide/index.md

 ### Lets take a time to talk about JWT(JSON Web Token)

 In our Record model we have some private data of user like phone and email.
-It is our responsibility to secure our api so only the authenticated user can get access to the Record Resource.
+It is our responsibility to secure our API so only the authenticated user can get access to the Record Resource.

-Not long ago securing an api was a big deal where the user need to send their credentials and the token was generated and stored in database and every request need to fetch the token from database.
-Even worst was when we shared our api-token and used later to verify the authentic user.
-There is nothing wrong using token but the token have a tricky nature like when to make them expired or not, should we fetch the token from database or even should we store it in database.
+Not long ago securing an API was a big deal where the user needed to send their credentials and the token was generated and stored in database and every request needed to fetch the token from database.
+Even worst, was when we shared our API-Token and used later to verify the authentic user.
+There is nothing wrong in using token but the token has a tricky nature like when to make them expired or not, should we fetch the token from database or should we even store it in database.

-After a long debate Devise dropped it token authentication for Rails because of its security vulnerability.
-Although Devise is still the most secure authenication handler in Rails application with session.
+After a long debate Devise dropped, token authentication for Rails because of its security vulnerability.
+Although, Devise is still the most secure authenication handler in Rails application with session.

-JWT is the most simple best way to communicate with server from our frontend.
-The user credentials are send to Rails application which generate JSON token those token are send back to frontend which store them in local storage.
-Now, with every CURD request we attach this token and our rails api decode the token and let us access the Record Resource.
-The token was never stored in database and when user logOut the local storage of browser is cleared making it required for new token for different session.
+JWT is the most simple and the best way to communicate with server from our frontend.
+The user credentials are sent to Rails application which generate JSON token.
+Those tokens are sent back to frontend which store them in local storage.
+Now, with every CURD request we attach this token and our rails API decodes the token and lets us access the Record Resource.
+The token was never stored in database and when user loggedout the local storage of browser is cleared making it necessary for new token for different session.

-JWT never violate the basic principle of API where it should be stateless and stand-alone.
-Stateless in a sense that no cookies or session was used in anyway to authenticate the user.
-Stand-alone in a way that RESTful CURD JSON request was served without touching the database to authenticate the request.
+JWT never violates the basic principle of API, where it should be stateless and stand-alone.
+Stateless in a sense that no cookies or session was used in anyway to authenticate the user and stand-alone, in a way that RESTful CURD JSON request was served without touching the database to authenticate the request.

-Ohhh... before I continue how to implement JWT for our rails app let me tell you one important thing
+Ohhh... before I continue how to implement JWT for our rails App, let me tell you one important thing:

-Since our api is independent our rails app expect a CORS handling for making cross-origin AJAX possible so don't forget to uncomment ``` gem 'rack-cors' ```
+Since our API is independent our rails App expects a CORS handling for making cross-origin AJAX possible.
+So, don't forget to uncomment ``` gem 'rack-cors' ```

 Implementing JWT in Rails is done with ```gem 'Knock' ```.
-Here is the [documentation](https://github.com/nsarno/knock) after implementing this now we have the USER Resource added to our database.
-The routes have now changed and looks like this:
+Here is the [documentation](https://github.com/nsarno/knock) after implementing this.
+Now, we have the USER Resource added to our database.
+The routes have now changed and look like this:

 ```
 Rails.application.routes.draw do